-Once the child reaches 12 months of age, they will be able to participate in the Child and Adult Care Food Program (CACFP) and eat the same foods as the rest of the center.
+• Once the child reaches 6-12 months of age and is developmentally ready, they will be able to begin eating some of the same foods as the rest of the center.

 Safety:

 The infant classroom has a keypad locked entry.
 Upon admission into our ELC classroom, parents/guardians will be given the passcode.
 Please do not share the passcode with any other parties, including older children.
 This insures that the children remain safe and secure in our care.
 If another person will be picking up, have them check in with the front desk and they will confirm with leadership that they may enter to pick up an infant.